mido922/scandiwebproject/README.md

 # Programmer's advice:

 Run "npm run dev" in the frontend folder

-Run "php -S localhost:8000" in the frontend/publci folder Run WAMPServer with apache and MySQL activated
+Run "php -S localhost:8000" in the frontend/public folder

+Run WAMPServer with apache and MySQL activated

-Follow the schema.
+Follow the schema in backend/graphQL/schema.php

 # React + TypeScript + Vite